bluehat/air/air_notes.md

     * Here is [a solidly-built fan](https://www.amazon.com/Lasko-B20301-20-Inch-Premium-3-SPEED/dp/B01CEITGQ4?tag=electronicfro-20) which has the control someplace other than on the back and the cord at the base.
 This is vastly preferred since the filter doesn't interfere with changing the settings.
     * [The cheapest fan on prime](https://www.amazon.com/Holmes-HBF2001DP-BM-20-Inch-Black-Blade/dp/B00I8Q3082?tag=electronicfro-20).
 Unfortunately, the power cord and speed control are on the back, which is inconvenient for construction.
   * A [MERV 13](https://www.amazon.com/gp/product/B01CR9K33K?tag=electronicfro-20) or FPR 10 filter.
 We have reason to trust MERV more.
   * Tape.
 Ideally this would be an air-tight tape, such as [Duct tape](https://www.amazon.com/Multi-Use-Duct-2930-C-Inches-Yards/dp/B0013B1XHE?tag=electronicfro-20).
 Gaffer tape and gorilla tape are also well-suited to this.
+Personally, I prefer masking tape.
 * Construction
   * Tape the air filter to the intake of the box fan.
   * The direction the air is supposed to go should be marked on the filter with and arrow.